EvoSort: A Genetic-Algorithm-Based Adaptive Parallel Sorting Framework for Large-Scale High Performance Computing: Symbolic-Regression Performance Model

 \section{Symbolic-Regression Performance Model}

-Our GA-based auto-tuner reliably finds near-optimal sorting parameters, but incurs significant overhead (sampling and hundreds of fitness evaluations per run).
-To eliminate this cost, we applied symbolic regression to the GA outputs and derived closed-form formulas for each threshold as a function of the problem size \(n\).
-Additionally, during this process, we fixed the categorical choice to Block-Based LSD Radix Sort to enable a closed-form solution for the integer sorting parameters.
-This section presents those formulas, quantifies their accuracy, visualizes fit quality across four parameters, analyzes the mathematical properties of each fit, and finally shows end-to-end timing results when using the symbolic models in place of the GA loop.
+\raj{Our GA-based auto-tuner reliably finds near-optimal sorting parameters, but incurs significant overhead (sampling and hundreds of fitness evaluations per run).
+To eliminate this cost, we applied symbolic regression to GA-optimized parameter values collected across 20 dataset sizes ranging from $10^7$ to $10^{10}$ elements, and derived closed-form formulas for each threshold as a function of the problem size \(n\).
+Additionally, during this process, we fixed the categorical choice to Block-Based LSD Radix Sort (merge algorithm code = 4) to enable a closed-form solution for the integer sorting parameters.
+This section presents those formulas, quantifies their accuracy, visualizes fit quality across both parameters, analyzes the mathematical properties of each fit, and finally shows end-to-end timing results when using the symbolic models in place of the GA loop.}